-When you walk into 'The One' no matter how long you've been house hunting, you'll get an involuntary surge of energy to do whatever it takes to make that home yours.
+When you walk into "The One", no matter how long you've been house hunting, you'll get an involuntary surge of energy to do whatever it takes to make that home yours.
 If you're at an Open House and other buyers are viewing the place, you'll start to feel competitive.
 If you're at a private viewing, you'll start to talk numbers and offer logistics.
-For that matter, some buyers start making calls to their financial planners, generous parents, and contractors from the front porch steps of their "One" – during the first viewing!
+Some buyers start making calls to their financial planners, generous parents, and contractors from the front porch steps of their "One" – during the first viewing!

 If you walk through a place and leave with your heart or mind set on making it yours, it might be "The One."

 2. You start to see its flaws as adorable quirks.

 Train tracks 10 feet from the bedroom window?
 The next-door neighbor runs a pigeon-sitting service.
 Okay – I exaggerate!
 But if you find yourself viewing a home with traits that you would normally deem undesirable or as deal-killers, yet you like the place so much that you instinctively compile a mental list of reasons those traits don't matter, you might have found "The One."

 Smart buyers should be aware of a syndrome some call "Pottery Barn Psychosis," whereby the aesthetics of a wonderfully staged home with amazing curb appeal can hypnotize a buyer.
 This syndrome renders buyers blind to the negative property features, which would be glaring or grave concerns if the place weren't so stinking cute.
 It's fine to make a conscious decision that the pros of a place outweigh its cons and even re-rank your priorities in light of a particular property's advantages.

 But throwing reasonable guidelines for your home out of the window because it's just so stinking cute is about as savvy as doing the same with your dating prospects – not a setup for success.